AdaptivMCP/AdaptivMCP/docs/assistant/ASSISTANT_HAPPY_PATHS.md

 1. Identify the region:
    - Use `get_file_slice` to retrieve only the lines relevant to the change.
    - When you need a compact, numbered view to point at exact lines, use `get_file_with_line_numbers`.
-   - Optionally, use a repo-scoped code search (for example via the `search` tool) to find line ranges or markers before slicing.2.
-Choose an edit strategy:
+   - Optionally, use a repo-scoped code search (for example via the `search` tool) to find line ranges or markers before slicing.
+2. Choose an edit strategy:
    - For marker- or section-based edits, you can still use `build_section_based_diff` + `apply_patch_and_commit`.
-   - For direct, minimal line edits where line numbers are known, use `apply_line_edits_and_commit`.
-3. Using `apply_line_edits_and_commit` for line-based edits:
+   - For direct, minimal line edits where line numbers are known, use `apply_line_edits_and_commit`.3.
+Using `apply_line_edits_and_commit` for line-based edits:
    - Call `apply_line_edits_and_commit` with:
      - `full_name`: controller repo (for example `Proofgate-Revocations/chatgpt-mcp-github`).
      - `path`: file you are editing (for example `docs/ASSISTANT_HAPPY_PATHS.md`).